davestewart/nuxt-areas/src/README.md

 ### What it does

-The module works through a set of tasks which are grouped and ordered as follows:
+The module code is run whenever Nuxt rebuilds the site, which could be as part of a build command, or when a watched file is updated.
+A set of sequentially tasks are called which are grouped and ordered as follows:

 Preparation: